sphars/flask-recipe-book/README.md

 # Flask Recipe Book

-A simple Flask application to show recipes
+A simple Flask application to showcase recipes.

-With help from https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world and Flask Web Development, 2nd Edition
+With help from [The Flask Mega Tutorial](https://courses.miguelgrinberg.com/p/flask-mega-tutorial) and Flask Web Development, 2nd Edition by Miguel Grinberg.

+Written for WEB 3200 course at Weber State.